GiordanoLaminetti/SlamPy/README.md

 the params needed for this 2 algorithms are:

-* a vocabulary file
+- a vocabulary file
-* a setting file with the intrinsics parameters of the cameras and other configuration params
+- a setting file with the intrinsics parameters of the cameras and other configuration params

 We provided the vocabulary file and the configuration file for ORB_SLAM2/3 for the KITTI_02 camera and the TUM freiburg3 camera in the **slam_metohd/Settings** folder, but you can add your owns using as model the files currently provided.

 ### Docker

 We provide a container on dockerhub, in which all all the dipendences and the repository are already installed.

 ```
 docker pull giordanolaminetti/slampy:tag
 ```

 The `tag` correspond to the container you need:

-* `base` correspond to a container with installed only the dependences
+- `base` correspond to a container with installed only the dependences
-* `orbslam2` correspond to a container with only ORB_SLAM2 installed
+- `orbslam2` correspond to a container with only ORB_SLAM2 installed
-* `orbslam3` correspond to a container with only ORB_SLAM2 installed
+- `orbslam3` correspond to a container with only ORB_SLAM2 installed
-* `latest` correspond to a container with ORB_SLAM2 and ORB_SLAM3 installed
+- `latest` correspond to a container with ORB_SLAM2 and ORB_SLAM3 installed

 When the image is ready, you can create a new container running:

 ```
 NAME="orb"
 DATAPATH="/PATH/TO/KITTI/DATE/DRIVE_SYNC_FOLDER/"
+TAG="latest
 sudo docker run -it \
                 --name $NAME \
                 --mount type=bind,source="$(pwd)",target=/slampy/slampy \
                 -v $DATAPATH:"/slampy/slampy/Dataset":ro \
                 -p 8888:8888 \
-                giordanolaminetti/slampy:tag tmux
+                giordanolaminetti/slampy:$TAG --rm /bin/bash
 ```

 Doing so, the created container contains both the code and the Dataset (in read-only mode to prevent wrong behaviours)